joshfrench/om-wiki-fork/Intermediate-Tutorial.md

   (route/files "/" {:root "resources/public"}))
 ```

-Evaluate everything with Control-Shift-ENTER, that's it for our server
+Evaluate everything with Shift-Command-Enter, that's it for our server
 side code.
 Let's update the client code.

 #### Updating the Client